zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

             }

             return new ViewModel(array(
-                'form' => $this->albumForm
+                'form' => $this->blogForm
             ));
         }
     }

-If you send the form now you'll now be able to add as many new albums as you want.
+If you send the form now you'll now be able to add as many new blogs as you want.
 Great!

 Conclusion